pjsmith404/pjs-plant-planner/README.md

 An app to help keep track of what I've planted where and when.

+# Getting Started

+There's some packages used for dev, but the application itself doesn't require any special additions.
+Just launch main.py using your tool of choice.

+For example: `uv run main.py`

+## The Basics

+From there, the interface should start to look pretty familiar.
+Here's some suggestions to get started:

+1. Open the "File" menu and click "New File"
+2. Open the "Plants" menu and click "Add Plant"
+3. Give it a name and a planted date.
+4. Click and drag the new plant around on the map

+## Importing a background

+Granted, a white screen isn't much of a map.
+You can use the "Map" menu to import an image file to use as the background.
+File formats have not been rigorously tested, PNG is recommended.

+## Listing Plants

+You can see a complete list of what you've planted by opening the "Plants" menu and selecting "List Plants".

-# Saving and Loading
+## Saving and Loading

-This is working now, but only limited to the plant widgets.
-I decided I didn't want to deal with tracking everything other than plants, so I'm going to abandon the drawing component and just add support for importing in images created elsewhere.

-# Background Image

-A background image can be optionally imported onto the map for you to overlay plants onto.
-If an image isn't imported, it just uses a white background that will fill the screen.
-If an image is imported, the canvas is sized to fit the image.

-## What if the image is larger than the screen?

-I should add in scroll bars for large background images to allow for more varied map sizes.

-# Plant Icons

-I've got a basic icon, but it's nothing special.
-This should really be something that can be greyed out (or some other colour)  when no planted date is set.
-This will give a handy visual clue for what plants are or aren't active.
+In the "File" menu you can save and load maps just as you would expect.
+Call these files whatever you want and keep them where ever you want.
+It's a really simple text file that can be viewed and passed around to your heart's content.

 # To Do

 - Make some nicer icons for plants.
 I might turn this into a drop down of plant types to choose when adding.
-- Colour plant icons based on whether they are planted or not.
-- Add some validation of the date so the planted time actually is a date.
+- Add validation of the date so the planted time actually is a date.
 - Add the ability to undo (and possibly also redo) changes to the map.
-- Add the ability to list all plants in a new dialog.
+- Add the ability to modify plants in the list plant window.
+- Add the ability to jump to plants from the list plant window.
 - Prompt to save on window close if state mismatches saved.

 # Time Worked

-21 hrs
+22.5 hrs